-Head of House & Assistant Heads of House
+Head of House & Assistant Head of House

 They are available at any time to discuss your option choices with you or your parents.
-Once you chose your options, they will meet with you to discuss them and make sure that they are the best choices for you.

-Gordano's Careers Adviser, Mrs Lisa Gardiner
+Careers Adviser, Mrs Lisa Gardiner

 Mrs Gardiner is hugely experienced at helping students make the right decisions and knows all about what you will need to help you progress to Sixth Form, college or employment with training at the end of your Key Stage 4 courses.
 To contact Mrs Gardiner, email lgardiner@gordanoschool.org.uk or find her in her office (next to the Sixth Form Common Room, near the LSP stairs)